hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 ##### Detailed description

 1. Clean short reads using Bbduk (`cleanShortReads`)
+   - Note that we have extended Bbduk so that it can find the best the trimq value to use such that at least X % of the reads are kept.
 1. Clean long reads using Filtlong (`cleanLongReads`)
 1. Form an initial assembly using the long reads with Flye (`flyeAssembly`)
 1. Polish the assembly using the long reads with Racon (`raconPolish`)